dhagmann/deliberation-assets/projects/volvovsky_reputation/observer_choose_to_hire_success.md

 - Round 4: Success ✅
 - Round 5: Success ✅

+_Reminder: This just tells you whether the agent bought the right piece for the collector, not whether the agent paid to go back home to read the message._

 ## Now it's your turn.

-Do you want to hire the agent you observed to buy art for you?
+You played the labeling game with the Blue Team.

+It costs **50 points** to hire the Green Elephant.

+If the Green Elephant buys the piece you ask for, you get **80 points**.
+Otherwise, you get nothing.

 ![elephant image](projects/volvovsky_reputation/agent_elephant.jpg)

-As a reminder, it costs **50 points** to hire them.

-If they buy the right piece, you get **80 points**.
-Otherwise, you get nothing.
+## Do you want to hire the Green Elephant to buy art for you?

 ---